Studio of Charles Ives

 Look closely at the small space, illuminated by a light box that replicates the view in Redding, Connecticut, and you’ll find the late composer’s James & Holmstrom piano with a cane on the back of the chair set up before a hidden liquor stash, pencil sharpener still with the shavings, and a hat tossed on a shelf.
 Sheet music for “The Unanswered Question” rests on a music stand.
 Although Ives passed away in 1954, the studio feels as if he’s just stepped away.

-The Charles Ive studio is open for viewing by appointment and during exhibitions at the Academy.
+The Charles Ive studio is open for viewing by appointment and sometimes during exhibitions at the Academy.
+If the studio is closed during an exhibition, ask Academy staff if it can be opened for you.